 You offer different types of classes based on 3 settings:

 Seems easy on the paper?
-Well, reality as always a bit more different.
+Well, reality is always a bit more different.

 In order to store the data that will be collected via a form, you first need to create a table.